 A financial advisor must first understand his/her customer’s needs, to be able to offer the best investment product.
 If your advisor does not inquire about your basic things, how will he be able to benchmark your needs?
 One should try avoiding financial advisors offering such insurance policies.

 If in case, your advisor offers something other than what you have asked for, it is time you open up your eyes.
-One thumb rule to remember is that ‘never invest into options you do not understand’.
-Do not believe anyone unless you are completely sure of the features and working of the product that you are look forward for investment.
+One thumb rule to remember is that ‘never invest in options you do not understand’.
+Do not believe anyone unless you are completely sure of the features and working of the product that you are looking forward to investment.

 The time you come across any advisor offering you any market-linked product and that too, risk-free, be sure of the advisor making a fool around you.